You don’t need the best credit to qualify for a Mariner Finance personal loan, but you will need an established financial history.

 Personal loans can be expensive; you’ll be paying interest for years, not to mention origination and other potential fees.
-It’s vital to really think through the decision and ensure that the benefits of getting the loan outweigh the costs involved.
+So it’s vital to really think through the decision and ensure that the benefits of getting the loan outweigh the costs involved.

-Or perhaps you want to consolidate your debt and can save interest with a personal loan.
-Think about the total cost of the loan, not just the monthly payments, and determine whether or not it’s worth it.
+Or perhaps you want to consolidate your debt.
+But, again, think about the total cost of the loan, not just the monthly payments, and determine whether or not it’s worth it.

 What risks are involved in taking out a personal loan?

 Another consideration: does your loan require collateral?
-With a secured loan, you’ll need to put up an asset like your car, which can be repossessed if you default on your loan.
+With secured personal loans, you’ll need to put up an asset like your car, which they can repossess if you default on your loan.
 That’s a big risk.

-If you get a Mariner Finance loan with a co-signer, remember that your performance making regular and on-time payments directly affects that person’s credit score.
-Don’t forget to weigh all of these issues before making up your mind.
+If you get a Mariner Finance loan with a cosigner, remember that your performance in making regular and on-time payments directly affects that person’s credit score.
+So don’t forget to weigh all of these issues before making up your mind.